ucsb-cs156-f24/jpa03-Nopesy/docs/github-pages.md

 4. Check that the link loads the Github Pages site.
 It should look something like this, but with your repo name in place of the one shown.

+   If it doesn't come up right away, check to see whether the  `02-gh-pages-rebuild`  has finished yet.
+You may find that it takes a minute or two for the page to become available, and another minute or two before the `javadoc` and `storybook` links for the main branch begin working; but within a minute or two of the  `02-gh-pages-rebuild` finishing both links should work.

    <img width="910" alt="image" src="https://user-images.githubusercontent.com/1119017/235750584-2e66dc07-12b3-4593-a289-7e2f2b2060c2.png">